WGMU-LP: History

-After this, WGMU-CA returned to the air as a satellite of WNMN, which is a Retro Television Network affiliate (vowing that MyNetworkTV became a programming service in 2009 instead of a full TV network).
-As a separate station, WGMU had studios on Pine Haven Shores Road in Shelburne which are still being used.
+After this, WGMU-CA returned to the air as a satellite of WNMN, which became a Retro Television Network affiliate (vowing that MyNetworkTV became a programming service in 2009 instead of a full TV network).
 On cable, the station was seen in Burlington on Comcast channel 7 and in Plattsburgh on Charter channel 18.
-It was not seen on Vidéotron systems in Montreal, Quebec.
-The nearest WGMU-CA outlying translator to Montreal, W52CD channel 52 in St. Albans, barely reached the city.
-Syndicated programming on the station included: Montel, Jerry Springer, Frasier, and Still Standing.
+It was not seen on Vidéotron systems in Montreal.
+The nearest WGMU-CA outlying translator to Montreal, W52CD (channel 52) in St. Albans, barely reached the city.
+Syndicated programming on the station included Montel, Jerry Springer, Frasier, and Still Standing.
 It did not air any news or sports programs.

-Prior to December 2010, WGMU-CA experienced long term black outs (i.e. dead air; static/snow), lasting several weeks or months, and only broadcast sporadically.
+Prior to December 2010, WGMU-CA experienced long term blackouts (i.e. dead air; static/snow), lasting several weeks or months, and only broadcast sporadically.
 There had been no signal since, with the station now silent.

 The station formerly had a construction permit for a digital transmitter on channel 49.
 However, the permit no longer appears in the FCC database as of early 2012.

-WGMU-CA and repeater W19BR were downgraded from class A status and reverted to standard low-power stations on October 24, 2012 due to failure to file children's television reports.
-WGMU-LP had been a class A station since 2002, when the station was still WBVT-LP.
+WGMU-CA and repeater W19BR were downgraded from Class A status and reverted to standard low-power stations on October 24, 2012, due to failure to file children's television reports.
+WGMU-LP had been a Class A station since 2002, when the station was still WBVT-LP.

-The FCC canceled the licenses of WGMU-LP and repeaters W19BR and WBVT-LP on March 12, 2015 for failure to broadcast for a year; WGMU-LP and W19BR had gone off the air on November 18, 2013, while WBVT shut down four days later.
-WGMU's former Claremont repeater, WVMA-CD, remains licensed as of March 2015; that station (formerly W17CI) had been sold to Sound Communications in 2013 and transferred to Novia Communications (a company partially co-owned with Sound) a year later.
+The FCC canceled the licenses of WGMU-LP and repeaters W19BR and WBVT-LP on March 12, 2015, for failure to broadcast for a year; WGMU-LP and W19BR had gone off the air on November 18, 2013, while WBVT shut down four days later.
+WGMU's former repeater in Claremont, New Hampshire, WVMA-CD, remains licensed as of March 2015; that station (formerly W17CI) had been sold to Sound Communications in 2013 and transferred to Novia Communications (a company partially co-owned with Sound) a year later.
 WVMA-CD is Novia Communications' only media holding outside of its usual territory of upstate New York.
 It has since been re-licensed to Winchendon, Massachusetts, with its transmitter remaining in New Hampshire.

-Repeaters
+Translators

 WGMU-LP operated the following network of repeaters.
 These transmitters rebroadcast WNMN just like WGMU-LP itself.